kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 To access your API Portal, you must first link it to your API Manager.
 For more details, see [Connect API Portal to API Manager](/docs/apim_installation/apiportal_install/connect_to_apimgr/).

-If you plan to configure API Manager with environment variables, you must first [install API Manager and API Gateway](/docs/apim_installation/apigtw_install/) on-premise or in containers before you deploy API Portal in containers.
+If you plan to configure API Manager with environment variables, you must [install API Manager and API Gateway](/docs/apim_installation/apigtw_install/) on-premise or in containers before you deploy API Portal in containers.

-## Exposed port
+{{% alert title="Note" %}}

-API Portal docker container exposes `80` and `443` Apache ports.
+API Portal Docker container exposes `80` and `443` Apache ports.
 Port `443` is used only when SSL in Apache is configured.
+{{% /alert %}}

-## Use environment variables to configure API Portal runtime
+## Configure API Portal runtime with environment variables

 API Portal container supports a wide range of environment variables that allows you to configure API Portal runtime and Joomla!
 Administrator Interface (JAI) settings, partially.

-The following is an example that you can copy and paste to an `env` file, then edit the values, and use the `env` file with `docker run` command:
+The following is an example that you can copy and paste to an `env` file, then edit the values and use the `env` file with `docker run` command:

 ```
 ##### NOTE #####